wangz10/ModelGenerator/docs/docs/usage/reproducing_experiments.md

 ## Pre-packaged Experiments

-Experiment configs and scripts from studies using ModelGenerator are available in the [experiments](https://github.com/genbio-ai/ModelGenerator/blob/main/experiments) directory with instructions to run inference, evaluate, and reproduce training runs.
+Experiment configs and scripts from studies using AIDO.ModelGenerator are available in the [experiments](https://github.com/genbio-ai/ModelGenerator/blob/main/experiments) directory with instructions to run inference, evaluate, and reproduce training runs.

 Below are some general guidelines for reproducing experiments, or adding new experiments to the repository.
 For more details on each study, see the [Studies](../studies/index.md) page.